 Google Search Console is your ultimate resource for seeing what actual users are searching for when they find your site in the SERPs (search engine results pages).

 You can include your site’s search queries (clicks and impressions) in your keyword research to ensure you’re hitting relevant, highly searched-for terms.
-This also reveals to you what terms you’re getting seen on SERPs for repeatedly but may have low CTRs.
+This also reveals to you what terms you’re getting seen on SERPs for repeatedly but may have low CTRs (click through rates).

 SEO is multi-faceted, and your website’s performance can have a direct impact on how it ranks on Google.

 PageSpeed Insights is a quick and easy tool that gives you loading time and performance for your site on both desktop and mobile.
-It also identifies opportunities for improving your site that can be passed along to a developer, if needed.
+It also identifies opportunities for improving your site's core web vitals that can be passed along to a developer, if needed.

-While not relevant for every business, brick-and-mortar companies will find that Google My Business is a crucial component to their SEO and marketing strategy.
+While not relevant for every business, brick-and-mortar companies will find that Google Business Profile is a crucial component to their SEO and marketing strategy.

-Since Google dominates search, having accurate information, compelling content and excellent reviews on Google My Business can make a difference in lead generation and customer impressions.
+Since Google dominates search, having accurate information, compelling content and excellent reviews on Google Business Profile can make a difference in lead generation and customer impressions.

 Google Docs is an excellent way to create content and send it through an approval process (clients don’t need a Google account in order to review content in Docs, unlike many content marketing-specific platforms).